 - Apply a thin layer of weed-free straw to help keep the seed and loose soil in place.

 - Water the reseeded area frequently and shallowly to keep the soil moist without drowning or washing away the seeds.

-If you’re uncertain about performing these important fall lawn care tips, you don’t have to do the job yourself.
-Whether you lack time, experience or confidence, count on The Grounds Guys® to complete these landscaping tasks for you!
+If you’re uncertain about performing these important lawn care tips, you don’t have to do the job yourself.
+Whether you lack time, experience or confidence, count on The Grounds Guys® to complete these turf maintenance services for you!
 Got mosquitoes?
 We know professionals who can help!

 Did you know?
 The Grounds Guys is a Neighborly brand.
 Discover an entire network of professionals to assist with any of your home service needs at GetNeighborly.com.